sgmurphy/wordpress-plugins/instagram-feed/README.txt

 Yes.
 In version 2.5, support was added to allow the plugin to power your Instagram oEmbeds as official support for these is no longer available in WordPress core.
 Just connect your account on the oEmbeds settings page inside the plugin and we'll do the rest.
 No developer app or account required.

+= Can I display a feed with in a widget or with a block? =

+Yes.
+Use the Instagram widget or Instagram block to display your feed in a sidebar or other widget area.

 = How do I connect my Instagram account? =

 We've made it super easy.
 Just follow the steps outlined when onboarding and you will have a connected account with simple clicks.

-= My Instagram feed isn't displaying.
+= My feed isn't displaying.
 Why not!? =

 There are a few common reasons for this: